 aria-selected and others provide vital information to screen readers, which can then be used to provide a richer level of interaction with your site for disabled visitors.

-If you view this control in the browser, and inspect it using the developer tools, you will see the following:
+View the control in the browser and inspect it by using the developer tools.

 <input id="numeric" type="text" value="17" min="0" max="100" step="1" data-role="numerictextbox" class="k-input" role="spinbutton" style="display: none;" tabindex="0" aria-valuemin="0" aria-valuemax="100" aria-valuenow="17">